d0ugal/locache/README.rst

     locache.remove("my_key");

 When you store an object, that's what you'll get back.
-For example, a number;
+For example, a number:

 ::